Refund & Cancellation Policy

 -

-If you withdraw from the course during week 3, you are responsible for paying for 3 weeks, plus an additional $100 cancellation fee.
+The student is responsible for paying for 3 weeks, plus an additional $100 cancellation fee.

 -